 Findings from the federally funded Women’s Ischemia Syndrome Evaluation (WISE) study — a landmark investigation into ischemic heart disease (meaning reduced blood supply to the heart muscle) – are helping us to understand that, as the Harvard Women’s Health Watch puts it: heart disease – like cancer – is not one, but several disorders.

 While I was at Mayo Clinic shortly after my heart attack, I also learned that at least two of these disorders are far more commonly seen in women than in men’s “Hollywood heart attacks”.
-These two heart conditions involve the smallest of the heart’s blood vessels in coronary microvascular disease (MVD) as well as non-obstructive issues like coronary artery spasm (CAS).
+These two heart conditions are coronary microvascular disease (MVD) and coronary artery spasm (CAS).

 For example, these also happen to be the diagnoses delivered to an Australian woman who suffered a serious heart attack at age 51 – despite having no identifiable cardiac risk factors.

-Frustrated with the lack of awareness of these conditions by many of the medical staff that she had encountered during this time, she set out to gather a solid list of credible journal references about these under-appreciated conditions in women to share with other women, and with her health care providers.
-She explained:
+Frustrated with the lack of awareness of these conditions by many of the medical staff that she had encountered during this time, the Australian woman set out to gather a solid list of credible journal references about these under-appreciated conditions in women to share with other women, and with her health care providers.
+As she explained:

 “At my last visit to our local hospital, I suspected that all the nurses were treating me as if I had an anxiety disorder, even though my medical chart clearly indicated Prinzmetal’s variant angina.
 Some staff were very gentle and some were extremely rude.
 Some ignored my requests for chest pain relief and some were helpful.